martyvona/petc/README.md

 * auto shutoff timer
 * multiple material profiles (e.g. cooling mode for PLA, heating mode for ABS, etc)
 * front panel user interface with LCD and buttons allows setting the profile, the shutoff timer, and also manual adjustments to the operating mode and set temperatures
+* TODO optional USB serial interface that can be accessed remotely with a web server running on a Raspberry Pi
 * multiple hot pluggable daisy chained [DS18B20 1-Wire temperature sensors](https://www.sparkfun.com/products/18367) with 6ft leads
 * optional hot pluggable [DHT20 I2C temperature and humidity sensor](https://www.sparkfun.com/products/18364)
 * electronics box and power supply located outside the enclosure